TristanSalles/CoastProc/src/docs/oceandata.rst

 Coastal Ocean Observing Systems
 -----------

 The ocean plays a role in everyone’s life.
-The ocean affects weather and climate patterns around the globe, hosts an abundance of wildlife that support fishing industries and provide food for the world, serves as a highway for vessels that deliver everyday materials, and supports economies as a tourism destination.
+It affects weather and climate patterns around the globe, hosts an abundance of wildlife that support fishing industries and provide food for the world, serves as a highway for vessels that deliver everyday materials, and supports economies as a tourism destination.

 The coastal ocean is the part of the earth system where land, water, air, and people meet together.
 Populations, businesses, and infrastructure are increasing along coastlines, which are all susceptible to changing coastal ocean conditions.